NichtsElse/Machine-Learning-Menengah-Proyek-Kedua/README.md

 This project is licensed under the MIT License.

 ## 📬 Contact
-For questions or concerns, please contact us at [username@email.com](mailto:username@email.com).
+For questions or concerns, please contact us at [rizki45645@email.com](mailto:rizki45645@email.com).

 ## 💖 Thanks Message
 Thank you for using our image classification project!
 We hope it helps you with your image classification needs.
-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)
+This is written by NichtsElse